kittisuw/azure-postgresql-poc/README.md

-# Azure Database for PostgreSQL Backup and Restore
+# Azure Database for PostgreSQL Backup and Restore by  point-in-time recovery (PITR)
 ## 1. Create Database
 ```sh
 # Variables